Elizabeth Martin, Navajo

 Liz Martin is a mother of a son with a learning/speech disability, and a longtime advocate for her community.
 She brings with her a wealth of knowledge from working with federal programs in a school setting.
 She also currently sits on the school board in her home community.

 Judy Wiley is Apache, and previously served as the director for The National Indian Parent Information Center (NIPIC).
 Prior to her work at NIPIC She worked for the Parent Center in Oregon as the American Indian Outreach Director for over 20 years.
 Judy began learning and teaching the Special Education process over 30 years ago.
 Judy is also a mother of two adult children.
 She has a son, Brian who has disabilities.
 Judy also co-founded the Native American Parent Support (NAPS) a Native American parent group founded in 1990 in Oregon.
 She was a member of the Bureau of Indian Education (BIE) National Advisory Board for Exceptional Children.

 Kelsey Woody, Navajo

-Kelsey is Navajo from Gallup, NM.
+Kelsey is Navajo from Gallup, NM, and has gone through the Special Education and IEP processes himself.
 Most of his experience comes from a background of computer science and technology.
-He brings to EPICS a wealth of knowledge in programming, hardware, and software, and has gained experience in Special Education and Early Intervention, conference planning, graphic design, and grant writing.
+He brings to EPICS a wealth of knowledge in programming, hardware, and software, and has gained experience in Special Education, Early Intervention, conference planning, graphic design, and grant writing.

 Catalina Reichert, Inca